neponn/ring-tile-card/docs/config.md

 Defaults are also adjusted according to the configured `ring-size`. `ring-size: 1` defaults tend to feature just the icon and the ring itself, whereas larger rings can fit more elements.

 Not all sensors have a `device_class`.
 For sensors without one, you may have to do more config.
 For sensors you make yourself (for example [`template`](https://www.home-assistant.io/integrations/template/) and [`mqtt`](https://www.home-assistant.io/integrations/sensor.mqtt/) sensors), it is a good idea to set an appropriate `device_class`.
+Alternatively, you can supply a `device_class` as part of the entity config as described [earlier](#specifying-entities-or-entity-attributes).

 **Important!** You don't have to stick with the default!
 Whatever configuration you supply always overrides the default value.